 We love that Las Vegas is still accessible for our visitors.
 Sure, things cost more than they did 100 years ago, but if you look for it, you can always find some classic Las Vegas deals.
 There are plenty of free and inexpensive things to do in Las Vegas, including:

 - LINQ Promenade

 - Ellis Island is still home to the $7.99 steak special

 - Visit the Welcome to Fabulous Las Vegas

 🥩 Come celebrate National Filet Mignon day the right way with our Steak Special! . 💥 10oz Filet, two sides AND a salad for $7.99 when you use your Passport Players Club coupon (available if you play $5!) 🎉 Available all day, everyday! #seeyouatellis #elsteakspecial #steakspecial

 Do your feet hurt from all that walking?
 Take the Monorail back to your hotel!
 We offer both $5 single ride tickets and a $13 all-day pass.
 The Las Vegas Monorail has seven stations that will make traveling to the Las Vegas Strip a breeze.

 We love the Las Vegas attracts and keeps some remarkable talent

 First off, see our roundup of 2019 Las Vegas residencies.
-There are some seriously talented men and women on this list and they’ve chosen Las Vegas to showcase their talent.
-We’re proud that these entertainers choose to call Vegas home, if only for a few weeks.
+There are some seriously talented men and women on this list, and they’ve chosen Las Vegas to showcase their talent.
+We’re proud that these entertainers want to call Vegas home, if only for a few weeks.
 If this Spring is any indication, we can expect to see even more excitement over the course of the year.

 Our residency stars make their home in Vegas for a few weeks, but our shows that call Vegas home are truly exceptional.
 Every Cirque du Soleil show is a unique and breathtaking experience.